 When placing ads in "The New Zealand Herald" for extras, the first call was put out for people under five feet and over six feet four.
 Calls for extras were made in New Zealand's main cities of Auckland, Wellington, and Christchurch over a period of two weeks.
 Later calls were for moderately tall males and females.

 The original plans to set the new adaptation in contemporary USA met with a hostile reception from the C.S.
 Lewis estate.
 The success of the UK-based Harry Potter franchise led the producers to rethink that stance.

 The motive power for the Pevensies' evacuation train was GWR 7802 Bradley Manor, one of the former Great Western Railway's Manor-class steam locomotives.
 Nine out of the thirty Manor-class locomotives built survive today.

 The trivia items below may give away important plot points.

 Georgie Henley is the principal actress in the role of Lucy.
 Near the end of the film, her older sister Rachael Henley plays her grown-up alter ego.
 Early in the film, when Mr. Tumnus refers to Lucy as a "Daughter of Eve", a confused Lucy says her mother's name is Helen, who is the mother of the two actresses.

 In the scene where the grown up leads go hunting, the importance of the white stag is never mentioned.
-The stag was supposed to be magical and grant eternal youth to its possessor.
-The 4 Kings wanted to acquire its power which is why they chased it themselves and even reached the outer board of Narnia with the lamppost.
+The stag was supposed to be magical and grant a wish to its possessor.
+The 4 Kings and Queens wanted to acquire its power which is why they chased it themselves and even reached the outer border of Narnia with the lamppost.